colab-coop/colab-coop/src/blog/markdown/how-to-start-flowing-with-flow-based-programming.md

 Each component is completely ignorant of any other component, has no internal state, is simple to unit test, and when prototyping, can be replaced with a component that just outputs dummy data.

 You might ask yourself how this is different from just following good functional programming or [SOLID](https://en.wikipedia.org/wiki/Solid_%28object-oriented_design%29) practices.
 I certainly did.
-So let's try to implement the above in plain javascript.
+So let's try to implement the above in plain Javascript.
 Assuming we have monads/promises, we might write this as:

 ```javascript
 function ajax (url, method, data) {